sidfishus/TextParse/README.md

 After each execution of the conversion I could use Microsoft Team Foundation Studio to 'diff' the changed files for changes before checking them in.
 This would serve as a method of regression testing and unit testing to ensure that any new changes to the library and conversion operations made in that iteration had not broken anything, so I was never going two steps forward and then one step back.
 The annotate ('blame' in Git) feature would come in handy when errors were found to determine at what iteration a breaking change was introduced and therefore give me a starting point for fixing the issue.

+The parser library itself was completed but the conversion project was stopped early on after I had completed 2 of the syntax changing operations.
+I have since used it to parse and transform XML and HTML and other formats of text and is always my first choice for any parsing project.

 ## Theory

 ### User Created Parse Algorithms (UCPA)